 Private Transfers from Rome Airport

-Private transfers are the most convenient method of getting transport from the Fiumicino Airport to your hotel.
+Private transfers are the easiest and most convenient method of getting transport from the Fiumicino Airport to your hotel.
 Instead of getting into a taxi line, your personal driver will greet you with your family name on a sign at the arrival gate.
 Private transfers need to be booked in advance and will generally cost you a flat fee.
 The personal service and convenience of a private transfer tends to cost a little bit more than a metered taxi.

 One such airport private transfer service in Rome is Welcome, which provides airport transfers from Fiumicino to city center starting at €48 per trip.
 Welcome is baby-friendly and offers complimentary infant car seats if requested at time of your reservation.
 In addition to your airport transfer, Welcome even simplifies your trip planning by offering essential products (such as local SIM-cards or mobile hot spots) and experiences (such as tours, day trips, restaurant suggestions, etc).

 For those travelling with a baby in Rome and want a transfer from the Rome airport with a car seat, then a private transfer booked in advance is the easiest way to do that.

 The Leonardo Express provides train service from FCO to the Roma Termini.
 This trip takes approximately 30 mins and tickets starting at €14 per person.
 Children under 4 travel for free without a reserved seat.

 The Roma Termini is centrally located (MAP) and from here you can walk, take the metro or the bus or risk a shorter taxi ride without a car seat.
 We do not recommend taking your baby in a taxi without a car seat, however taxis are typically exempt from the mandatory car seat requirements.
 We have done it on occasion where the other options were not feasible.

 For those travelling with a baby or toddler in Rome, you do not need car seats for the train.

 Click here to buy your Leonardo Express tickets in advance.